vishkid84/vDesign/README.md

 - I need to see the previous work done by the individual to make sure he is capable of meeting my requirements
   * Portfolio highlights some of my previous work
 - I have some basic skills to carry out my work, so if there is anything that helps me with my work without hiring the person full time, that would be an advantage
   * The shop section is helpful for users in this situation as they don't have to start coding or create a presentation from scratch.
-They have templates available which can be purchases from here.
+They have templates available which can be purchased from here.
 - Most of the freelancers need to be contacted to get their rates, if I can get a quick glance at their rates from their website for my requirements, that would be amazing
   * The quote section in the Contact page fulfills this user need.
 User can click on a button which takes them to a multiselect form.
 They can check all the requirements and on submit, they will be able to get an instant quote.

 #### Validations

 * Validated html and css with W3C validator.
-Passed without any errors.
+Passed without any errors except for ppt quote page.
+HTML validation error '<label for="" class=" requiredField">' for the label in multiselectfield.
+The form comes from the model where the id should be coming from there, I could not find documentation about that for multiselectfield.
 * Checked Python with pep8 online checker, especially views.
 Found no major errors, fixed most formatting errors except for those lines exceeding by a very few characters and messages.

 #### Noted errors and bugs

 * Portfolio page glitches in Safari, some images seem to be disappearing on hover.
 No solution found yet.
 * Found the site to be not very functionali in Internet Explorer.
 Toasts in IE found to be smaller in size than intended.
 Functionality is there so ignored it for now as not crucial but noticed few othe issues.
-Width for images not working in the shopping bag page and the card section is not visible in IE.
+Width for images not working in the shopping bag page and the card section in checkout is not visible in IE. This woul have to be looked at in the next update but added a note in the Shop page that it does not work on IE.
+* HTML validation error '<label for="" class=" requiredField">' for the label in multiselectfield.
+The form comes from the model where the id should be coming from, I could not find documentation about that for multiselectfield.

 #### Responsiveness and browser compatibility